 3. WORKING PRINCIPLE OF SIMPLE FM RADIO

-One of the principles that guide the functioning of the simple FM Radio is the picking of signals.
+One principle that guides the functioning of the simple FM Radio is the picking of signals.
 For an FM Radio to transmit information from the radio station to your radio set, its antenna picks signals from the back and front of an antenna.

-And the quality of the signal reception depends on the direct signal gotten from the FM transmitter.
+And the quality of the signal reception depends on the direct signal from the FM transmitter.

 Transmission starts at the radio station.
 Radio broadcasting stations use antennas to send out their broadcast signal.
 These broadcast signals then contact a carrier wave, causing an electromagnetic carrier wave.

-Subsequently, the electromagnetic carrier wave is then accessed, by your radio antenna, through the radio station number.
+Subsequently, the electromagnetic carrier wave is accessed by your radio antenna through the radio station number.
 This process makes it possible to move information from radio stations to you at home.

 For the principle of perception, the radio antenna picks up the electromagnetic carrier waves, which are transmitted.